Yazdan-Ghanavati/Breast-Cancer-Detection/README.md

 The network that is forgiven must be available and able to process new data correctly.
 As a result of that, the taining data cannot be used in test. usually 15-20 percent of our whole dataset is enough for this section.

+### Layers
+Layers are divided in 3 parts.
+First one is the input layer which are as many as the features(7 in this case).
+In the output layer we will have 2 neurons which are based on the labels(2 in this case).
+But how many neurons in hidden layer should we choose?

+#### Neurons in hidden layer
+The number of neurons in this layer is usually calculated based on the below equation:

+Number of neurons in hidden layer = sqrt(number of features + number of labels) ---> sqrt(7+2) = 3

+Note: You can usually increase the accuracy by increasing the number of neurins in the hidden layer, however, you should be cautious about overfitting.